bugladen/NadekoBot/commandlist.md

 `.iam`  |  Adds a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iam Gamer `.iamn`, `.iamnot`  |  Removes a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iamn Gamer `.remind`  |  Sends a message to you or a channel after certain amount of time.
 First argument is me/here/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword)message.  |  `.remind me 1d5h Do something` or `.remind #general Start now!`
+`.sinfo`, `.serverinfo`  |  Shows info about the server the bot is on.
+If no channel is supplied, it defaults to current one. | .sinfo Some Server
+`.cinfo`, `.channelinfo`  |  Shows info about the channel.
+If no channel is supplied, it defaults to current one. | .cinfo #some-channel
+`.uinfo`, `.userinfo`  |  Shows info about the user.
+If no user is supplied, it defaults a user running the command. | .uinfo @SomeUser
 `.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role